laravel-enso/select/README.md

 - a VueJS wrapper component for [vue-multiselect](https://github.com/shentao/vue-multiselect)
 - CSS styling matches the beautiful [Bulma](https://bulma.io/) forms design
-- the select options can be retrieved via ajax calls or given directly, via a parameter
+- the select options can be retrieved via ajax calls or, given directly, via a parameter
 - when getting the data via ajax, the component can take various parameters for results filtering
 - for the back-end, the package comes with a trait for easy retrieval and formatting of the data as expected by the VueJS component
-- can filter the option list dynamically even based on the model’s one to many / many to many relationships
+- can filter the option list dynamically even based on the model’s one-to-many / many-to-many relationships
 - can search in multiple attributes of a model
 - can specify the attribute used as label for the select options